-This guide provides all required setup steps to start using Vision API.
+This guide provides all required setup steps to start using Vision.

 About the Cloud Console

 The Google Cloud Console is a web UI used to provision, configure, manage, and monitor systems that use GCP products.
-You use the Cloud Console to set up and manage Vision API resources.
+You use the Cloud Console to set up and manage Vision resources.

 Create a project

 To use services provided by GCP, you must create a project.

 A project organizes all your GCP resources.
 A project consists of the following components: